srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

-- aRRu iRai paRRE – While approaching him, have full faith him and submit to the supreme master.
+- aRRu iRai paRRE – While approaching him, have full faith in him and submit to the supreme master.
 Its also explained as “iRai paRRi, iththai aRap pAr” (submit to emperumAn and try giving up the attachments to worldly pleasures) as explained in mUnRAm thiruvanthAdhi 14 “mARpAl manam suzhippa mangaiyar thOL kaivittu” (by having our mind focussed on emperumAn, attachment towards worldly attachments will fall out).

 In the next article we will the next pAsuram.